-Many social media tools let you get your information out to a wider audience, leverage multiple social channels simultaneously, build your online presence and manage all of your social marketing strategy from one central location with with ease.
+Many social media tools let you get your information out to a wider audience, leverage multiple social channels simultaneously, build your business presence online and manage all of your social marketing strategy from one central location with with ease.

-If you want to drive your social marketing from WordPress, you can.
-WordPress not only lets you publish content on your own domain, it also offers many great plugins that allow your site visitors to share your content online on Twitter, Facebook, LinkedIn, Pinterest, etc. For more information, read the article we’ve written about social media sharing plugins for WordPress and our comprehensive article series on how to automate content syndication on various social media channels using WordPress.
+If you want to drive most of your social marketing strategy from WordPress, you can.
+WordPress not only lets you publish content on your own domain, it also has many great plugins that encourage users to share your content on Facebook, Twitter, LinkedIn, Pinterest, etc. See the article we’ve written about social media sharing plugins for WordPress and our comprehensive article series on how to automatically syndicate content on various social channels using WordPress.

-Social tools and services allow you to discover what your target audience wants, identify new trends and opportunities and stay one step ahead of your competition.
+Social media tools allow you to discover what your target audience wants, identify new trends and opportunities and stay one step ahead of your competition.

 Once you have identified new content opportunities, you can post messages individually on each of the social networks you’d like to reach, or publish these on a WordPress site that’s been configured to automatically notify your social networking sites.

-Additionally, many applications and tools are available that let you survey customers online.
+Additionally, there are apps that let you run surveys online.
 Many apps will easily integrate with WordPress.

-Build Your Reputation And Brand Online And Showcase Your Talent
+Build Your Brand And Credibility Online And Establish Authority In Your Niche Or Industry

-Building your reputation and brand online, showcasing your special talents, or establishing your authority online requires commitment, dedication and a solid social marketing strategy.
+Building your reputation and brand, showcasing your talent, or establishing your authority online requires commitment, dedication and a social marketing strategy.

-You are trying to engage with real people online, and so your interactions must be genuine and meaningful.
-Focus on the needs of your target audience, and listen to their conversations for valuable insights.
+You are engaging with real people online, and so your interactions must be genuine and meaningful.
+Put the needs of your audience first, and listen to their conversations to gain valuable insights.

-Remember, we are born with two ears and one mouth as a reminder that we are meant to do twice as much listening as talking.
+Remember, we have been given two ears and one mouth as a reminder that we are meant to do twice as much listening as talking.
 What you post online and how you respond to other user’s comments and discussions is very important, and can make or break your reputation online.
-Everyday we hear horror stories of brands that handle a situation poorly and end up suffering heavy losses as soon as their response or behavior gets circulated online.
+Everyday we hear horror stories of brands that handle a situation very poorly and end up suffering heavy losses as soon as their response or behavior gets exposed online.

 Social media lets you be seen and known everywhere.
-This can make it easier for others to see you as a credible authority in your niche, but it can also take up a lot of your time.
+This can make it easier for others to see you as an authority in your niche, but it can also take up a lot of your time.

-(Automate your content syndication across social media networks using an expertly configured WordPress site.)
+(You can automate web content syndication across social networks with an expertly configured WordPress-driven website.)

-Being able to monitor social media can help you observe and discover the success strategies of experts and thought leaders in your niche.
+Being able to monitor social media can help you observe and learn what the experts are doing right.

 Explore Joint Venture Opportunities, Find Affiliates, Recruit Talented Staff, etc.

-It’s no secret that recruitment companies spend a lot of time nowadays researching social media and studying the profiles of individuals when looking for potential candidates to fill specific positions.
+It’s no secret that recruitment companies research social media profiles of individuals when looking for potential candidates to fill specific positions.
 As a business owner, you can do the same, and look for staff, network with other business owners, and connect with like-minded marketers and potential JV partners.
-Using social media can grow your revenue, get your brand seen, and lead to new lucrative ventures.
+Connecting with others through social media channels can increase your revenue, get your name out there, and lead to potentially lucrative new ventures.

 Many businesses would love to see their content or marketing campaigns go viral.
-“Going viral,” however, is quite difficult to achieve, as it relies on many factors that cannot be controlled.
-Throwing loads of money at a clever or cute marketing campaign is no guarantee of viral success.
-Many ridiculous memes have succeeded virally while big-budget brands have failed to take off.
+“Going viral,” however, is quite difficult to achieve, as it relies on many factors that are out of your control.
+Throwing loads of money at a advertising is no guarantee of viral success.
+Many ridiculous memes have achieved stratospheric viral success while big-budget and well-funded campaigns have failed dismally.

-Some of the tools listed in Part Two of this article can help your content go viral, or at least help you create relatively inexpensive marketing campaigns.
+Some of the tools listed in Part 2 of this article could help your content go viral, or at least help you run relatively inexpensive marketing campaigns.

-We provide a free email training course that shows you how to create useful and engaging content for your readers.
-In this course we also discuss many ways to create content that has the potential to go viral and help your business grow faster.
+We provide an email training course that will show you how to create useful and engaging content.
+In this course we also discuss ways to create content that has the potential to go viral and help your business grow faster.
 For more details, go here or subscribe using the form below:

-Social Media Monitoring – Not Just For Global Businesses
+Social Media Monitoring – Useful For All Businesses, Big And Small

 (Social Media Monitoring – Useful For All Businesses, Big And Small)

-Social media monitoring activities can be divided into two main groups:
+Social media monitoring can generally be divided into two main groups:

-You have probably heard the term online reputation management.
-If you haven’t, you will be hearing it more and more as time goes on, because it is becoming increasingly more important for high profile and even general individuals and brands to track what is being said about them online – especially if what is being posted is negative.
-No doubt you’ve heard the saying that when someone has a bad experience with a product or service they will tell 10 other people about it.
-Bad news travels fast.
-People or competing companies could be posting negative stuff online about you or your business and if this goes unchecked, this can do some serious damage to your reputation.
+You have probably heard of online reputation management.
+If you haven’t, you will be hearing about it more and more as time goes on, because it is becoming increasingly more important for many individuals and brands to track what is being said about them online – especially negative comments, reviews, etc..
+No doubt you’ve heard the saying that when someone has a bad experience with a product or service they tell 10 other people about it.
+Real or imagined, bad news travels fast.
+People or competing companies could be posting negative material online about you or your business and if this goes unchecked, this can do some serious damage to your reputation.

-Originally an aspect of the work of public relations companies, reputation management is now an issue that affects many businesses and individuals online.
+Originally an aspect of the services of public relations firms, reputation management is now an issue that affects many businesses and individuals online.

-If you or your brand’s image, name or reputation is being affected by negative material being posted online, you have to find a way of diluting the negative effects with positive material, or restoring consumer trust and confidence.
+If you or your image, good name or reputation is being affected by negative material being posted online, you have to find a way of reducing the negative impact with positive content, or restoring consumer trust and confidence.

-Before you can do this, however, you first have to find out about it.
-The sooner you can discover a negative comment, bad review, or misinformed opinion, the sooner you can begin to do something about it.
+Before you can begin to repair any damage, however, you first have to find out about it.
+The sooner you can spot a negative comment, bad review, or misinformed opinion, the sooner you can begin to do something about it.

 That’s where social media monitoring tools can help you.
-If you Google yourself or your business/brand name and find that a competitor has published fake reviews or customer complaints designed to discredit your business, you can then do something about it, e.g. post a response, contact the person directly, etc.
+If you Google your name or your business and find that a competitor has published fake reviews or customer complaints designed to discredit your business, you can then do something about it, e.g. post a response, contact the website or person directly, etc.

-Companies everywhere are currently ignoring opportunities to attract new customers and boost their revenues because they are not monitoring their digital reputations effectively.
+Many businesses are currently ignoring opportunities to create happier customers and boost their revenues because they ignore their digital reputations.

-Monitoring what is being said online extends beyond worldwide corporations, celebrities, and security-related departments.
-There’s also the reputation of individuals.
-For example, consider the scenarios below:
+Monitoring what is being said online extends beyond large brands, celebrities, and security-related agencies.
+Being able to monitor the online reputation of of an average individual is also important.
+For example, consider the following situations:

-- A former spouse in the middle of a bitter divorce or child custody proceedings is feeling hard done by.
+- A former spouse in the middle of a bitter divorce or child custody battle is feeling hard done by.

 - A former employee feels disgruntled after being fired.

 - A potential employer searches online for information about you.
-They may not find anything bad, but there may not be enough good, positive things published online either to support the things you have listed in your job application.
+They may not find anything bad, but there may not be a lot of good, positive things published online either to help your case.

-Even if you are just starting out, it’s good to create an easy “set and forget” social media alert system, so that if any conversations, comments or reviews about you do come up online, you can act proactively and deal with it in a timely manner.
+Even if you are just starting out, it’s good to create a “set and forget” alert system, so that if anything about you does come up online later, you can act proactively and deal with things in a timely manner.

-Regardless of which niche or industry you operate in, there are always new things happening.
-New products get released, new services get launched, events get scheduled and promoted, influential people say something controversial that gets mentioned in the news, companies publish useful research data, new videos are published containing fantastic tips or ideas, an outdated fact gets updated and becomes relevant again, something goes viral on YouTube, yesterday’s next big thing suddenly stops trending and gets replaced with the new “new” thing, services get discontinued, people retire, and so on.
+Regardless of which niche or industry you are in, there are always new things happening.
+New products, new services and new apps get released, events get scheduled and promoted, influential people say something controversial that gets mentioned in the news, companies release useful research data, new presentations are published containing fantastic tips or ideas, something outdated gets updated, something goes viral on social media, yesterday’s must-have new thing suddenly stops trending and gets replaced with the new “new” thing, services get discontinued, people retire, and so on.

-All of this can provide you with an endless source of new content (have you noticed how all news sites now incorporate a segment on what’s trending on social media?)
+All of this can provide you with an endless source of new content (have you noticed how all news media outlets now incorporate a segment on what’s trending on social media?)

 Social media content is topical content.
-Implementing a regular schedule of posting topical content with your useful comments or insightful opinions to your site not only can help drive more traffic to your business, but your blog or website could end up becoming an authoritative destination or resource for your niche or industry.
-People could end up referring you to others on social media, and who knows … your website or business could even end up becoming a topical, or newsworthy source of content that other people will write about and mention in their content.
+Posting regular content with added useful comments or insightful opinions to your site not only can help drive more traffic to your business, but your blog or website could end up becoming a “go to” destination or resource for your niche or industry.
+People may end up referring you to others on social media, and who knows … your website or brand could even end up becoming a topical, or newsworthy source of content that other online users will write about and post in their content.

 This is the end of Part 1

-In the next section we explore WordPress social media monitoring and resources.
-To continue reading this article, click here: 29 Media Tools Every Business Owner Should Know About – Part Two
+In the next section we explore WordPress and social media tracking.
+To continue reading this article, click here: Social Media Measurement Resources That Can Help Grow Your Business Online – Part Two